atakancengizkurt/atakancengizkurt/README.md

 ## About Me <a href="https://www.atakancengizkurt.com.tr/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
-Hello👋, I am Atakan Cengiz KURT who as an iOS Developer works at Loodos for Vodafone.
+Hello👋, I am Atakan Cengiz KURT who as an iOS Developer works at Innovance for Akbank - Juzdan.
 Since 2017, I have been coding iOS with high passion without shutting down my MacBook during a month.
 In GitHub, I am trying to share open-source frameworks that might help to improve my reputation.
 Because sharing is good, I am publishing articles on my Blog.
 Besides  I am glad to help new iOS developers.
 I like my job as an iOS Developer.

 - 🔭 &nbsp;I’m currently working on iOS Development :wink:
 - 🌱 &nbsp;I’m currently exploring SwiftUI and new techs